w3c/Guide/meetings/mixed-mode.md

 * remind people of CEPC requirements including always bearing in mind that some different participants have different levels of high risk(?), and to respect people's requests for care on social distancing
 * Clearly document the venue requirements for COVID tests.
 Consider what additional requirements W3C can and should add.

-> [JB: recommend W3C establish some baseline requirements that are cognizant of the global situation.]
+> [JB -- recommend W3C establish some baseline requirements that are cognizant of the global situation.]

 * Patent policy?
   if you are recording the meeting, you MUST get explicit consent from participants